datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 - "Database tables can be created using the DDL command 'Create Table'"
 - "They can be populated using the 'INSERT INTO ' command"
 - "The SQLite plugin allows you to create a table and import data into it in one step"
-- "There are many options availabele to the 'CREATE TABLE command which allows greater control over how or what data can be loaded into thetable"
+- "There are many options available to the 'CREATE TABLE command which allows greater control over how or what data can be loaded into the table"
 - "A View can be treated just like a table in a query"
-- "A View does not contain data like a rtable does, only the instructions on how to get the data"
+- "A View does not contain data like a table does, only the instructions on how to get the data"
 ---

 ## Using SQL code to create tables